surasuraharsha/Preddii-Assignment_22B2442/README.md

 Upload your PDF via the sidebar.

-Enter your Groq API Key.

-Type your question in the chat box.
+Type your question in the chat box and get the answer for the queries

-💡 Ideas for Improvement
+##💡 Ideas for Improvement
 If you want to take this project from a prototype to a production-ready application, here are the next steps:

 1. Better Table Handling